 Aviation and Aeronautics Academy

-The JFK Redevelopment Program Aviation and Aeronautics Academy STEM Program at York College aims to expose local youth to science, technology, engineering, and math concepts related to aviation, aeronautics, and airport management, as well as to introduce them to leadership and career opportunities in the industry.
+The JFK Redevelopment Aviation and Aeronautics Academy at York College (JFKR AAA) aims to expose local youth to science, technology, engineering, and math concepts related to aviation, aeronautics, and airport management, as well as to introduce them to leadership and career opportunities in the industry.

-Through its long-standing relationship with York College, the Redevelopment Program will provide, at least, 700 students with aviation-related educational opportunities throughout the school year.
+In partnership with York College, the JFKR Aviation & Aeronautics Academy will provide approximately 700 students with aviation-related educational opportunities throughout the school year.

 K1-12 Session Information